 SF on Tour interviewed by Ryszard Kaczorowski for the psychological magazine „Inspiracje Psychologiczne“

 A few months ago Ryszard Kaczorowski interviewed us for the psychological magazine „Inspiracje Psychologiczne“ (Psychological Inpsriations).
 We are delighted to publish this interview here in English.
 Ryszard is chief-editor of the Polish magazine „Inspiracje Psychologiczne“.
 He is a psychologist, therapist, and philosopher working with couples in private practice.
 We met at the European Brief Therapy Association (EBTA) summer camp in Slovenia last year.
+The story was published in Polish language here.

 “Life can be simple and joyful.
 And SF can be the key.”